MarkWattsBoomi/SearchFilterTable---NG/README.md

 On click generate a CSV file from the tables display columns developerNames and push it to the client.

+## partitionColumn

+The name of a column to partition the data by.

+This will then show an array of toggle buttons beside the search box, one button per unique column value + an "All" button.

+Clicking a button filters data on that value.

 ## Styling